microsoft/FHIR-Converter/docs/how-to-guides/deployment-options.md

 ### Deployment settings

-The deployment options below provide a quickstart version which will setup your service with the default configuration, which is typically intended for testing or initial setup.
+The deployment options below provide a quickstart version which will set up your service with the default configuration, which is typically intended for testing or initial setup.
 The deployment options also allow for specifying specific configurations as needed for your service, during deployment.

 Note: You are also able to update the service configuration post initial deployment, by redeploying with the updated settings.